balassy/MMM-Anycubic/README.md

 # MMM-Anycubic

-MagicMirror module to display the status of an Anycubic 3D printer through their cloud service.
+This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) to display the status of an Anycubic 3D printer through their undocumented, closed cloud service.